They say, “There’s no end to things in the heart”

 necessary, conceited, concerted.

-You moved on and another girl came,
+You went and she came,

-much, much better than you.
+much better than you.

-Sweetness, I call her
+Sweetness, I call her in song.

 Sweet, she was, like Black Velvet,

-as she worked her enchantments,
+as she worked her enchantments

 and I died, and I died, and I died.

-Yes, I had learned nothing
+Yes, I learned nothing

-even though you made an impression.
+though you made an impression.

 I thought you wouldn’t mind to know.

-As you prolong your lifestyle,
+As you prolong the cross-thing,

 remember me in the sky,